 How Long to See Results?

-You can see results much faster than you might with offline marketing.
+You can see results much faster with internet marketing than you might with offline marketing.
 However, it ultimately depends on the effectiveness of the strategy.

-If there is focus on creating high-quality, relevant online content to attract and convert visitors, then you’re likely to see results within months rather than years.
+If there is a focus on creating high-quality, relevant online content to attract and convert visitors, you’re likely to see results within months rather than years.

-If you use paid advertising is part of the strategy, then the results come quicker.
+If you use paid advertising, i.e. a digital ad, such as Google Ads, as part of a digital marketing strategy, the results come quicker.
 However long-term, sustainable success, it’s recommended a focus on building ‘free’ organic Reach using content, SEO, and social media.

 Do I Need a Big Budget?